Sharp-Mind/Tablefiles-app/readme.md

 ## Installation on local computer

-1. Copy project from the project on the local computer;
+1. Copy project to the local computer;
 2. Create a virtual environment and activate it;
-3. Install any command
+3. Installing all dependencies:

      ``` bash
-     Requirements for installing pip.txt
+     pip install requirements.txt
      ```

-4. Launch a team project
+4. Launch the local server:

      ``` bash
      python3 Manage.py launch server